Gender and Integrated Water Resources Management (IWRM)

 Answering the multiple-choice questions at the end of each module is a condition to move on to the next module, completing the course, and receiving a course certificate.
 Participants have up to three chances to obtain at least 70 percent correct responses, and in all cases the platform will indicate the wrong answers.

-After completing the four modules, participants are invited to answer a short feedback survey on the course.
+After completing all modules, participants are invited to answer a short feedback survey on the course.
 Once this survey is answered, participants may download their certificate.

 Participation in the course, as well as the download of the certificate, is free to the participant.